Skip to main content

 5. Save and Restart

-• Next, completely power off all devices (including the host and all MCUs).
+• Then, completely power off all devices (including the host and all secondary devices).

-• Important: Ensure a complete power-down, or the following steps cannot proceed.
+• Important: Ensure a complete power-off is achieved; otherwise, subsequent steps cannot proceed.

 Step 2: Detect Devices and Confirm Firmware Type